 Presidential Commission on Student Success

-The Student Success Executive Committee will be transformed into the Presidential Commission on Student Success, and its charge and membership have been revamped.
-The purpose of the Commission is to make bold recommendations to increase student retention and graduation rates.
+The Student Success Executive Committee was transformed into the Presidential Commission on Student Success, and its charge and membership have been revamped.
+The purpose of the commission is to make bold recommendations to increase student retention and graduation rates.
 Specific goals include:

 - Increase first year retention of full-time, first-time in college students to 85% by 2025.